Taerarch/wh40k-armies/README.md

 ## Core Features:

-- Ability to search through army lists dependent on faction/army as well as battle size - [ ]
+- [ ]Ability to search through army lists dependent on faction/army as well as battle size
-- Users Login/Signup Army Lists	- [x]
+- [x]Users Login/Signup Army Lists
-- Way to easily upload an army list from Battlescribe - [x]
+- [x]Way to easily upload an army list from Battlescribe
-- Accessible show page for an army list - [x]
+- [x]Accessible show page for an army list
-- Ability to write a description for one of your own army lists - [ ]
+- [ ]Ability to write a description for one of your own army lists
-- Ability to write comments on any list with up and downvoting - [ ]
+- [ ]Ability to write comments on any list with up and downvoting
-- Popularity index on various armies - [ ]
+- [ ]Popularity index on various armies
-- Nav-bar - [x]
+- [x]Nav-bar

 ## Stretch Goals: